themesberg/flowbite/content/components/accordion.md

 ---
 layout: home
 title: Tailwind CSS Accordion - Flowbite
-description: Show contextual information to your users using alert elements based on Tailwind CSS
+description: Use the accordion component to show hidden information based on the collapse and expand state of the child elements
 group: components
 toc: true
+requires_js: true

 previous: Optimization
 previousLink: customize/optimization/